Connect string reference

 For example:

-basic-auth credentials.
+provides basic-auth credentials.

 For the list of supported schemas, see Protocols and transports.